TypeScript client usage

 > {}

-FoundDoc represents the type of the document as it’s read from the database:
+FoundDoc and FoundRow are generic types that represent the type of the document or row as it’s returned from the Data API in read operations.

 For most use cases, you can treat Collection and Table as if they were Collection<Schema> and Table<Schema, Pkey?>, respectively.